-A striking example of late 19th-century Persian craftsmanship, this Heriz Serapi rug, woven in the fourth quarter of the 1800s, reflects the distinguished artistry of Azerbaijan village weavers from Northwest Persia.
-This piece features a refined open field design, enhanced by luminous spandrels and corner motifs in soft yellow, contrasted with brilliant tones of turquoise blue, deep red, verdant green, and subtle pink.
+A striking late 19th century Persian Heriz rug in the Serapi style, woven in the fourth quarter of the 1800s, reflecting the distinguished artistry of Azerbaijan village weavers from Northwest Persia.
+This piece features a refined open field design enhanced by luminous spandrels and corner motifs in soft yellow, contrasted with brilliant tones of turquoise blue, deep red, verdant green, and subtle pink.
+The rare use of turquoise and yellow in such harmony with saturated reds and greens makes this a standout 19th century acquisition.

 Date of Manufacture: 4th Quarter of the 1800s

-Place of Origin: Northwest Persia
+Place of Origin: Northwest Persia (Heriz/Serapi region)

 Material: Wool pile on a cotton foundation with vegetable dyes